liviorobaldo/shRIOL/README.md

 <!-- This repository contains the OWL and SHACL files commented in the paper "Compliance checking in reified I/O logic via SHACL" submitted to ICAIL 2021. -->

 More general than classes and instances, SHACL introduces the notion of shapes that can formally describe constraints on the structure of RDF nodes and edges.
-Voglio aggiungere
+The RDF graphs that satisfy the constraints denoted by the SHACL shapes are said to be <i>valid</i> with respect to those shapes.

 The subfolder shRIOL contains Java files to execute the SHACL files on the OWL ontology.